 The Volcanic Tablelands is one of the coolest areas outside of Bishop.
 Primarily known for its climbing, specifically in the Happys and the Sads, the Volcanic Tablelands are more than that.
-It is home to a large collection of petroglyphs from the Paiute-Shoshone tribe who once roamed the Owens River Valley.
+It is home to a large collection of petroglyphs from ancestors of the Paiute-Shoshone tribe who are the original inhabitants of Payahuunadü, or the Owens Valley.

-The Paiute were eventually kicked out from the area in favor of what is now the Los Angeles Department of Water and Power.
-However, their art remains scattered across the Tablelands.
+The Paiute-Shoshone were promised 67,000 acres of land in Payahuunadü, but that was revoked in favor of granting the land to the Los Angeles Department of Water and Power.
+The petroglyphs, however, remain scattered across the Tablelands.

 The petroglyphs are no longer advertised due to destruction to the art in years past, but stop by the White Mountain Ranger Station or Wilson’s Eastside Sports for some petroglyph beta.
 They’ll point you in the right direction and give you some hints.
 Or if you prefer to do it yourself, careful sleuthing on Google will also bring up a few maps and BLM driving guides for you.